 |Biochanin A||0.02 mg|

 Dry navy stay well for many months.
-At home, store dry beans in air-seal plastic/metallic bin and place in a cool, dry place away from high temperatures and humidity.
+At home, store dry beans in an air-seal plastic/metallic bin and place them in a cool, dry place away from high temperatures and humidity.

 Cooking often requires soaking in cold water for 3-5 hours.
-They cook easily than other white beans varietes.
+They cook easily than other white bean varieties.
 They can also be boiled simmer for 1 hour or Pressure cooked with soaking for 20 minutes and without soaking for 20-30 minutes.
-Soaking and boiling also helps eliminate anti-nutritional compounds and reduce flatulence.
+Soaking and boiling also help eliminate anti-nutritional compounds and reduce flatulence.